Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 The sixth statement emphasizes humans’ belief in salvation and regeneration through the Holy Spirit.
 The seventh statement outlines how salvation occurs through the redemption of the whole person (Grand Canyon University, 2022).
 Salvation is free but requires strong faith in Jesus Christ.
 The eighth statement emphasizes the role of unity of believers like evangelism and engagement in societal issues as a Christian duty.
 Such duties express God’s and humanity doctrines as well as God’s love and obedience of Jesus Christ (Grand Canyon University, 2022).
 The final statement describes salvation as denouncing evil, oppression, and discrimination while ushering in the good news.

 Nursing professionals often apply the Christian worldview in their everyday practice, drawing on valuable concepts outlined in the GCU Doctrinal Statements.
 These concepts include the uniqueness of humans, equality, and the avoidance of oppression and discrimination.
 Nurses should strive to avoid evil by committing to actions that promote the general well-being of individuals and communities, whether healthy or sick.
-The Christian worldview is applicable not only to nurses of Christian faith but also to those who base their practice on other religious worldviews, emphasizing the universal virtue of equality that should be promoted by all nurses, regardless of their religious affiliation.
+The Christian nursing perspectives are applicable not only to nurses of Christian faith but also to those who base their practice on other religious worldviews, emphasizing the universal virtue of equality that should be promoted by all nurses, regardless of their religious affiliation.

 Organization’s Mission and Vision to Theory and Model